 The Department of Mechanical Engineering invites applications for a non-tenure track Lecturer position in our program to begin August 15, 2022.
-Outstanding candidates in Mechanical Engineering will be considered with preference given to candidates having engineering design, solid mechanics, and advanced manufacturing backgrounds.
-The successful candidate will be primarily responsible for teaching both lower- and upper-division undergraduate classes and laboratories, including Introduction to Engineering Design, Mechanical Engineering Senior Design I, and Mechanical Engineering Senior Design II (aka the Capstone sequence).
-The ideal candidate will be able to also teach machine design, advanced manufacturing, kinematics, and vibrations, depending upon the candidate’s strengths and departmental needs.
-The ideal candidate will also have industry experience and will be able to maintain strong connections with our industry partners to secure industry sponsored Capstone projects.
-Student mentoring and advising, participation in department-level service, as well as course and program level assessment activities for accreditation will also be required.
+Outstanding candidates in Mechanical Engineering will be considered with preference given to candidates having solid mechanics, thermal-fluids, engineering modeling and simulations, mechatronics and robotics backgrounds.
+The successful candidate will be primarily responsible for teaching both lower- and upper-division undergraduate classes and laboratories, in-person and online.
+The ideal candidate will be able to teach a variety of courses depending upon the candidate’s strengths and departmental needs.
+Student mentoring and advising, participation in department-level service, and course and program level assessment activities for accreditation will also be required.

-The successful candidate will contribute to the teaching mission of the department, including mentoring of undergraduate students, develop undergraduate courses and laboratories to support existing and new degree programs, to teach effectively in-person and online, and perform service for the department, university, and profession.
+The successful candidate will contribute to the teaching mission of the department, including mentoring of undergraduate students, developing undergraduate courses and laboratories to support existing and new degree programs, be able to teach effectively in-person and online, and perform service for the department, university, and profession.

 The minimum qualifications for the position are:

-Bachelor and Master’s degrees in Mechanical Engineering or in a closely related field conferred before August 15, 2022, andat least three years of industry experience
+PhD degree in Mechanical Engineering or in a closely related field conferred before August 15, 2022.

 In addition to the minimum qualifications, applicants will be evaluated on the following preferred qualifications: